 Progility Technologies in Australia operates a communication systems integration business that designs, implements, trains and maintains technology solutions for medium and large enterprises.
 Its focus is on the transport, utilities, retail and healthcare industries in Australasia and on the mining industry globally.
-Progility Consulting and ILX training provide their services through this region.
 The business is headquartered in Melbourne, Australia, with five regional sales offices.